Jimmymonster/deeplearn_assignment/readme.md

 ### Description
 * config contain dataset path, pretrained model and fc layer, preprocessing
 * every train, eval, inference file will read config.py and run script based on what you config so you need to config to use corresponding model in the train script<br>
-* eval file will save result in folder, result contain confusion matrix and roc curve
+* eval.py file will save result in folder, result contain confusion matrix and roc curve
+* augmenter.py is class that store all the augment function, augment_data.py is a script that will lookup into dataset and call augmenter to augment data

 ## dataset folder structure
 |---> train <br>